Esri/data-collection-ios/docs/index.md

 ### View the map's layers

-You can click the Layers item in Extras to view the symbology for each layer.
+You can select the Layers item in Extras to view the symbology for each layer.
 You can "flip" the switch control to hide or show each layer.
-Clicking the "chevron" button to the left of the layer name will hide or show the symbology, if any, for each layer.
+Selecting the "chevron" button to the left of the layer name will hide or show the symbology, if any, for each layer.

 ![Screenshot showing layers on iPhone](/docs/images/component-layers-iphone.png)